raspberrypilearning/cd-dice-roller/en/step_6.md

 --- /task ---

-Now if you click on a die, its background should be coloured yellow like in the below!
+Now, if you click on a die, its background should be coloured yellow like in the below!

 ![Image of the project at the end of this step](images/step6Image.png)